A Bill of Divorcement (1932 film): Production

 The film was produced by David O. Selznick and George Cukor, who had disagreed about casting the 24-year-old Katharine Hepburn.
 Cukor was impressed with Hepburn's screen test, but Selznick did not like her appearance and was afraid that she would not be received well by audiences.
 However, Cukor cast Hepburn, beginning a lifelong professional and personal relationship with her.
 Hepburn was declared "a new star on the cinema horizon" by The Hollywood Reporter.

 Reception

 In a contemporary review for The New York Times, critic Mordaunt Hall called A Bill of Divorcement "an intelligent, restrained and often stirring picture," praising Hepburn's performance as " exceptionally fine ... one of the finest seen on the screen."

 According to RKO records, the film earned a profit of $110,000 during its first year of release after cinema circuits deducted their exhibition percentage of box-office ticket sales.

-Home video
+Home media

 Kino Lorber released the film on DVD and Blu-ray disc in July 2018.